cobwebch/externalimport_tut/Documentation/RssImport/Setup/Index.rst

 Next, we declare that the data will be provided in XML format and that the reference node type in "item".
 With this instruction, External Import will take all nodes of type "item" and import each of them.
-The :code:`enforcePid` property is set to :code:`TRUE` so that the import takes place only in the predefined page and that existing news items entered somewhere else are not deleted.
+The :code:`enforcePid` property is set to :code:`true` so that the import takes place only in the predefined page and that existing news items entered somewhere else are not deleted.
 This is a useful precaution to take.